FATac/fatac.github.com/source/introduction.rst

 Introduction
 ======================================================================================

-This project is a general purpose Semantic Web (SW) focused on cultural visualizable contents (i.e media content).
+Arts Combinatòries is a general purpose Semantic Web (SW) focused on cultural visualizable contents (i.e media content).
 As such, it provides fully configurable templates to allow any user or institution store its semantic data (OWL/RDF) and link that to its media files.
-This documentation deeps further on template configuration and other useful parameters for customization (see Configuration).
+This documentation deeps further on template configuration and other useful parameters for customization.

 Key features
 --------------